 The ability to pool resources, exchange intelligence, and prioritise is key to targeting the most harmful products.
 The pending Customs reform seeks to address these challenges in the first line through a new Customs Authority, an EU Customs Data Hub and adjusted rules for imported e-commerce parcels to ensure a level-playing field, notably by removing the EUR 150 duty exemption for imports.
-Discussions on a possible customs handling fee are also ongoing to address the scaling costs of supervising the compliance of small consignments with EU rules.
-In the same vein, there is a need for EU-level governance of market surveillance, to provide systematic coordination and guidance, scale up and pool the capacity and expertise of all market surveillance authorities across the EU.
-In particular, we should consider EU-level market surveillance in strategic priority areas, notably concerning e-commerce imports from third countries, where measures taken by individual Member States may not be sufficient.
+Discussions on a possible customs handling fee are also on-going to address the scaling costs of supervising the compliance of small consignments with EU rules.
+In the same vein, there is a need for EU-level governance of market surveillance, to provide systematic coordination and guidance, scale up and pool the capacity and expertise of all market surveillance in strategic priority areas, notably concerning e-commerce imports from third countries, where measures taken by individual Member States may not be sufficient.